 Youth Engagement and Safety Strategy (YESS)

-• Community stakeholders, including law enforcement, community providers, and credible messengers, tackle low to medium-risk youth engaged in gun violence
+- Community stakeholders, including law enforcement, community providers, and credible messengers, tackle medium to high-risk youth engaged in gun violence

 The Thrive Academy (TTA)

 The Department hopes to reduce shooting incidents among the youth we work with.
-The core of DJS’ gun violence reduction strategy is The Thrive Academy, which launched in Baltimore County and Baltimore City in September, and will launch in Prince George’s County before the end of 2023.
+The core of DJS’ gun violence reduction strategy is The Thrive Academy, which launched in Baltimore County and Baltimore City in September of 2023, and launched in Anne Arundel and Prince George’s County January of 2024.
 DJS has identified a number of youth residing in these jurisdictions who are determined to be at a heightened risk for involvement in gun violence, either as a victim or perpetrator.
 Youth are selected through a combination of human intelligence and data-driven factors identified through analysis of young people involved in gun violence over the past three years.

-Young people who are selected for the Thrive Academy will receive a robust set of services, supports, and supervision for a period of four to six months.
-Each youth is assigned a specially-selected DJS case manager and a Life Coach from one of three local organizations staffed by “credible messengers” - individuals who have had life experiences similar to those of the program participants, and therefore are better able to make connections with and relate to the youth.
-Credible Messenger Life Coaching services are provided by Continuous Growth in Baltimore County, We Our Us in Baltimore City, and CM3 in Prince George’s County.
-The Life Coaches will intervene with the young person at an intensive level, including 4-5 contacts per day Monday through Friday and on-call 24 hour emergency access on weekends.
+Young people who are selected for the Thrive Academy will receive a robust set of services, support, and supervision for a period of six to twelve months.
+Each youth is assigned a DJS case manager and a Life Coach from one of five local organizations staffed by “credible messengers”—individuals who have had life experiences similar to those of the program participants and, therefore, are better able to make immediate connections with and relate to the youth.
+Credible Messenger Life Coaching services are provided by Tendea Family in Baltimore County, Kingdom Kare in Anne Arundel County, We Our Us in Baltimore City, Jacob's Ladder in Prince George's County, and Credible Messenger Mentoring Movement (CM3) in Prince George's County and Montgomery County.
+The Life Coaches will intervene with the young person at an intensive level, including 4-5 contacts per day Monday through Friday and on-call 24-hour emergency access on weekends.

 Safe Summer